juripan/hadzik/README.md

 ## Dependencies:
-all of the dependencies are listed in the Docker file but for more transparency I will list them here also
+all of the dependencies are listed in the Docker file and source code files but for more transparency I will list them here also
 + Python 3.12.3
 + libraries: sys, os, dataclasses, typing
 + NASM version 2.16.01